 Lincoln Memorial Reflecting Pool

-There is something magical about sitting at a sunset on the edge of the Lincoln Memorial Reflecting Pool.
+There is something magical about sitting at a sunrise on the edge of the Lincoln Memorial Reflecting Pool.
 The sun cascading over the water with the Capitol and Washington Monument in the distance is a classic DC view.

 The end of the Reflecting Pool sits at the base of the Lincoln Memorial’s steps.
 There are plenty of angles to photograph with the columns of the Memorial.
 You also might see running groups jogging up and down the steps.

 If it’s a cold weekday there won’t be many people at the Lincoln Memorial making it even more magical since you’ll be one of the few people there.

 Typically when going to sunrise I park on Rock Creek Potomac Parkway NW near the Arts of Peace Sculpture or on Ohio Dr SW.
 I’ve never had an issue parking in the morning plus it’s about a 0.3 mile walk from these spots.

 A 200mm lens will get you great photos of the Capitol, but I also enjoy shooting on a wide angle lens (16mm) right on the water.

 One of the few places to see DC’s skyline is from the Netherlands Carillon in Virginia.